RichardValerosoUniverse/The-Valeroso-City/README.md

 ## Attribution 🇵🇭🎗️

-Psychiatrist Richard Madriñan Valeroso,LMT,MD is Manila City's University of Santo Tomas in the Philippines' Summa Cum Laude honors degree, (Class of 2023, Psychiatry and Behavioural Medicine with a GWA of 1.000). 🎗️
+I, Psychiatrist Richard Madriñan Valeroso,LMT,MD am Manila City's University of Santo Tomas in the Philippines' Summa Cum Laude honors degree, (Class of 2023, Psychiatry and Behavioural Medicine with a GWA of 1.000). 🎗️